A Basic Compositional Model for Spiking Neural Networks: Problems for Spiking Neural Networks

 In this section, we define a formal notion of a \emph{problem} to be solved by a stochastic Spiking Neural Network.
-We say what it means for an SNN to \emph{solve} a problem.
-We prove that the solves notion respects composition and hiding operations.
+Problems are stated in terms of the input/output behavior that should be exhibited by a network.
+Namely, for every input, a problem specifies a set of \emph{possibilities}, each of which is a probability distribution on outputs.
+We define what it means for an SNN to \emph{solve} a problem.
+We prove that this notion of ``solves'' respects our composition and hiding operators.